Multi-Channel Far-Field Speaker Verification with Large-Scale Ad-hoc Microphone Arrays: Conclusion

 \section{Conclusion}

-In this paper, we present a novel multi-channel ASV model with ad-hoc microphone arrays.
-It conducts channel fusion at the frame-level by stacking multiple spatio-temporal processing blocks before the pooling layer.
-The block can be trained in a way that is independent of the number and permutation of the microphones.
-Compared to the utterance-level multi-channel ASV, the proposed STB-ASV model is able to mine the spatial and temporal information for better performance.
-To further handle large-scale ad-hoc microphone arrays, we further replace the softmax operator in the cross-channel self-attention with the sparsemax operator, which forces the channel weights of very noisy channels to zero.
-We evaluate our model on the corpora of the Libri-adhoc-simu with additive diffuse noise and the Libri-adhoc40 with high reverberation.
-Experimental results show that the proposed STB-ASV achieves better performance than its utterance-level counterpart.
+In this paper, we propose a novel multi-channel ASV framework with ad-hoc microphone arrays.
+It conducts channel aggregation at the frame-level by adding a multi-channel aggregation module before the pooling layer.
+We propose two types of multi-channel aggregation modules: SA-aggregation and GAT-aggregation.
+The aggregation module can be trained in a way that is independent of the number and permutation of the microphones.
+Experimental results show that the proposed frame-level modules are able to mine more spatial and temporal information than the utterance-level modules.
+Moreover, GAT-aggregation performs better than SA-aggregation, when the number of nodes of the ad-hoc microphone arrays is large. {Finally, the models fine-tuned with the simulated data have a good generalization ability to the real test scenarios.}